The Katapult Method: Part 3

 Our uploading process provides structure during our high-volume weeks when we need to process 10,000+ photos across 1,000+ poles using several different scopes of work.

-This process is also more intuitive for our software subscribers (typically working with smaller volumes), who will receive this update in early 2018.
+This process is also more intuitive for our software subscribers (typically working with smaller volumes).

 Next, we'll take a look at how we process and deliver our data in Katapult Pro in The Katapult Method: Part 4.